 - Toy Soldier Parachute Troop

-Toy Story Land was neat to visit as the one in Orlando hadn’t opened yet.
+Toy Story Land was neat to visit.
 This has been such a successful franchise for Disney, it was heartening to see it getting some recognition.

 Slinky Dog Spin and the Parachute Troop rides were a hit.
 This is an area with rides for younger kids and it was quite empty when we were there.